Breeding Dogs –

 Dogs in the House (and in the Bed)

-The Sunday Times today (27-Oct-2024) has a piece on Floss the working border collie and her journey inside and into the bed.
+The Sunday Times today has a piece on Floss the working border collie and her journey inside and into the bed.

 When I sell dogs and pups, I don’t preach rights and wrongs about inside v. outside.
 These are personal matters.
 Working dogs inside is fine in my view …if you are prepared for the mess (and wear and tear).
 And again in my view, if you are prepared to give up your life to their intensity, which multiplies non-linearly with the number of dogs.